Somehow, I have four jars of cardamom in my pantry. So I made this coconut, cardamom, and almond granola!

 In case you are wondering, spices don’t go bad.
 They will, however, lose their potency/flavor over time, so if you have a particularly old spice, be generous with the portions you are using in any given recipe.

-I think my four jars of cardamom will be used much more frequently now that I have discovered this granola recipe!
+I think my four jars of cardamom will be used much more frequently now that I have discovered this coconut, cardamom, and almond granola recipe!

 I love making granola at home for the following reasons:

 - The house smells BEYOND amazing whilst it cooks